Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 The Scandinavians predominantly used white in their kitchens.
 But why so?

-Well, back in the day, when the winters were long and gloomy, Scandinavians preferred painting their kitchens white to create a cheerful and airy feeling, away from the winter gloom that was outside.
+Well, back in the day, when the winters were long and gloomy, Scandinavians preferred painting their kitchens white to create a cheerful and airy feeling away from the winter gloom outside.

 White improved the natural lighting in the kitchen and kept the visual fragmentation at a bare minimum.

 So, what’s stopping you from using it?
 Nothing.
-Given this is part of the original Scandi kitchen design, you can never go wrong with it.
-This design works even better in a small kitchen’s one wall layout since it visually makes the space look larger, and the kitchen look lovelier.
+Given that this is part of the original Scandi kitchen design, you can never go wrong with it.
+This design works even better in a small kitchen’s one-wall layout since it visually makes the space look larger and the kitchen looks lovelier.

 39. Hints of Color